Bankside Cottage is a unique, quaint cottage set in the hamlet of Milldale, in the heart of Dovedale.

-This detached idyllic stone cottage provides accommodation for up to four adults and two children (six people altogether) and is tastefully decorated well equipped and very well looked after.
+This detached idyllic stone cottage provides accommodation for up to four adults and two children (six guests altogether) the cottage is tastefully decorated well equipped and very well looked after.

 * A large family bathroom with separate shower and bath.

-* The kitchen is well equipped and the separate dining/breakfast room seats 6.
+* The kitchen is well equipped with dishwasher and the separate dining/breakfast room seats 6.

-* There is also a utility room with space for the well behaved family pet.
+* There is also a utility room with washing machine and dryer and a small space for the well behaved family pet.
+(Please note there is a small charge for pets).

 * Outside the cottage the property has private parking for one car (further parking is available very close by)